blog

 This post explores how a variety of cultural differences and power imbalances show up in interracial relationships and how couples can increase their awareness of these challenges and address them together to create more empathetic, authentic connection.

-On Things You Shouldn't Do in a Relationship
+On Things You Shouldn't Do in a Relationship & What to Do Instead

 The world knows that communication is key for couples.
 It’s also very common for partners to seek couples or relationship therapy to specifically work on communication.
 So, we asked our therapists to share some common examples of bad communication, and what they would recommend in that situation instead.